-Without a doubt, the speech community's desire is for the world to "go back to normal"; but the pandemic hasn't gone away and new variances of the Covid virus continue to emerge.
-In addition, although in-person competition is definitely preferred, our experiences in the virtual world convince us that some things we experienced were actually good and should be retained once we do find normalcy again.
+Although in-person competition is definitely preferred, our experiences in the virtual world convince us that some things we experienced were actually good and should be retained.
+Once we do find normalcy again.
 Some schools will continue to sponsor virtual tournaments, providing Texas students with limited travel opportunities the ability to compete against schools hundreds of miles on the other side of the state from them or even out of state, and diversity of competition is a good thing.
 Judges don't have to travel to a central site so recruiting a variety of judges from a wide array of geographical areas enhances the pool and provides different perspectives and feedback to competitors.

-In addition, tournament hosts have new and innovative methods of administering tournaments efficiently.
+In addition, tournament hosts have innovative methods of administering tournaments efficiently.
 Electronic tournament management systems were designed out of necessity to provide electronic ballots.
-These make sense to continue even as tournaments revert to in-person because of their expediency, efficiency and the reduction in cost, in addition to their contribution to promoting ecology.
+These make sense to continue because of their expediency, efficiency and the reduction in cost, in addition to their contribution to promoting ecology.
 So, in an effort to continue to embrace the virtual tournament world, in this chapter, you will find information on best practices when your students compete virtually.